 If your girls are first-time sellers, encourage them to dream big, but also to be reasonable when setting goals.
 Even with a super go-getter spirit and an awesome support team, a girl’s first cookie season can be a little overwhelming.
 So when your girls are getting ready to place their initial cookie order, let them know that it’s sometimes better to order a few extra cases from the local cupboard during the sale than ending up with cases of unsold cookies.

 Review product sales safety with your girls

-Your girls will be interacting with a lot of new faces throughout the cookie sale, which is why it’s important for them to follow a few key rules to keep your girls safe.
+Your girls will be interacting with a lot of new faces throughout the cookie program, which is why it’s important for them to follow a few key rules to keep your girls safe.
 Take some time to review the Safety Activity Checkpoint for the Girl Scout Cookie Sale, which will help you and your girls better prepare for the sale.
-Even though the cookie sale is a girl-led activity, make sure your girls always have adult supervision or guidance.
+Even though the cookie program is a girl-led activity, make sure your girls always have adult supervision or guidance.

 Remind girls to prepare their sash/vest and their booth

-Whether Girl Scouts are managing a booth or carting around cookies, your girls will be spending a lot of time in the public eye during the cookie sale, making it the perfect time to be loud and proud as they represent Girl Scouts!
+Whether Girl Scouts are managing a booth or carting around cookies, your girls will be spending a lot of time in the public eye during the cookie program, making it the perfect time to be loud and proud as they represent Girl Scouts!
 Remind parents that girls need to wear their sash/vest, Girl Scout apparel, or their Girl Scout pin.

 Colorful booth decorations and signs are some of the BEST ways to grab the attention of customers passing by.
 Check out this blog post on how to boost cookie sales with a girl-led booth design or these fun (and easy) ways to bling your booth.